Bibliography for Tracing French Noble Families

 *Ministère de la Culture et de la Communication, Direction du Livre et de la Lecture.
 Catalogue général des manuscrits des bibliothèques publiques des départements de France.
 7 vols.
 Old series, Paris, 1849-1885.
 64 vols.
 New series, Paris: Plon-Nourrit et cie. and Éditions du Centre national de la Recherche scientifique, 1886-1989.

 This set is a catalogue of the manuscripts found in public libraries and departmental archives of France.
 Each volume is dedicated to a different region or repository and has an index.
 You must check each volume and pay particular attention to those done for your ancestor's region of origin.
 Saffroy (1968-1988) does point to this collection under the abbreviation CGMBPF.
 However, he is not complete in his coverage.
 I believe that this is still an ongoing publication project and their might be more volumes published since 1989.
 For an index see Popoff (1993).
+Again, checking the web sites of libraries and archives should yield more up-to-date information about their resources.

 Newman, Lindsay Mary.
 Libraries in Paris: A Student's Guide .
 Scorton, England: Conder Research, 1971.